triloy8/ragfeed-rs/README.md

 ## Prerequisites

 - Rust toolchain (latest stable)
-- PostgreSQL 14+ with the pgvector extension installed
+- Docker with the Compose plugin (runs the bundled Postgres 16 + pgvector service)
 - Network access for downloading models/tokenizers from Hugging Face (first run)
-- A provisioned database and `DATABASE_URL` pointing to it
+- Optional: your own PostgreSQL 14+ with pgvector if you skip the bundled container
 - Feed format: only RSS 2.0 feeds are supported

 Database notes:
+- `just db-up` starts the `docker-compose.yml` service (`pgvector/pgvector:pg16`) and runs `docker/db/init.sql`, which installs `pgvector` and creates the `rag` schema on first boot.
+- Targeting an external database instead?
+Ensure once:
-- Ensure `pgvector` is installed in your database: `CREATE EXTENSION IF NOT EXISTS vector;`
+  - `CREATE EXTENSION IF NOT EXISTS vector;`
-- This project uses `rag` schema.
-Create it once if not present: `CREATE SCHEMA IF NOT EXISTS rag;`
+  - `CREATE SCHEMA IF NOT EXISTS rag;`

 Build notes (sqlx):
 - The code uses `sqlx::query!()` macros.
 At build time, either:
+  - When using the bundled Docker DB, run `just db-up` so the `.env` default (`postgres://rag:rag@localhost:5433/rag`) is reachable.
   - Provide a reachable `DATABASE_URL` so sqlx can validate queries, or
   - Use sqlx offline mode with a generated `sqlx-data.json` (not included in repo).
   - Online build note: ensure the target database is alive and migrated before building, as sqlx validates against the live schema